rackerlabs/rackspace-how-to/change-the-kernel-version-on-a-linux-cloud-server-by-using-rescue-mode.md

 ### Mount your file system on the rescue instance

-After you have logged in to the server, use the following steps to mount your file system on the rescue instance:
+Use the following steps to mount your file system on the rescue instance:

 1. Run the following command: